BlueAccords/draw-with-me/README.md

 ======
 A web app that allows creations of public and private rooms where you can upload art.

+## Misc Notes
+You should also try to make your models independent from the outside world.
+They don’t need to know about other models and they should never include them.
+They don’t need to know about controllers or who uses them.
+They should never receive request or response objects.
+They should never return http errors, but they should return model specific errors.

 ## TODO
 --------
 * CRUD(Create, Read, Update, Delete) of images to the database